Exciting development in drone technology

 Bill’s aim is to design and build these engines to be proportionally lighter as all drone manufacturers want their drones to fly higher and further.

 With Bill’s extensive experience in developing, manufacturing and testing engines, he convinced his clients to go with a 4-stroke engine design despite this engine type being considered to be old technology in the small UAV world.
 Most drone engines are electric, a 2-stroke engine is inefficient, so Bill’s ingenious 4 stroke engine is leading the way.

 Clever drone design takes innovative thinking and people who are willing to take bold steps along the way.
 Bill’s journey started over 20 years ago when as a Christchurch engineer he first started designing and building engines.

-The parts we are 3D printing for him can’t be manufactured any other way and are printed in Inconel 718 (a high temperature alloy) that require high precision especially where mass matters.
+The parts we are 3D printing for him can’t be manufactured any other way and are printed in Inconel 718 (a high temperature alloy) and require high precision especially where mass matters.
 With rapid prototyping and additive manufacturing this is finally achievable.